Computer Vision

 -

-ICASSP is the flagship conference of the IEEE Signal Processing Society, and the world's largest and most comprehensive technical conference focused on the research advances and latest technological development in signal and information processing.
-The event attracts more than 2000 participants each year.
+The IEEE International Conference on Robotics and Automation (ICRA) is the flagship conference of the IEEE Robotics and Automation Society and the world’s largest and most comprehensive technical conference focused on research advances and the latest technological developments in robotics.
+The event attracts over 7,000 participants, 143 partners and exhibitors, and receives more than 4,000 paper submissions.

 -